svroonland/rezilience/docs/docs/docs/circuitbreaker.md

 ---

 # Circuit Breaker
-Make calls to an external system through the CircuitBreaker to safeguard that system against overload.
-When too many calls have failed, the circuit breaker will trip and calls will fail immediately, giving the external system some time to recover.
-This also prevents a queue of calls waiting for response from the external system until timeout.
+Circuit Breaker is a reactive resilience strategy to safeguard an external system against overload.
+It will also prevent queueing up of calls to an already struggling system.

+## Behavior
+A Circuit Breaker starts in the 'closed' state.
+All calls are passed through in this state.
+Any failures are counted.
+When too many failures have occurred, the breaker goes to the 'open' state.
+Calls made in this state will fail immediately with a `CircuitBreakerOpen` error.

+After some time, the circuit breaker will reset to the 'half open' state.
+In this state, one call can pass through.
+If this call succeeds, the circuit breaker goes back to the 'closed' state.
+If it fails, the breaker goes again to the 'open' state.

+CircuitBreaker uses a ZIO `Schedule` to determine the reset interval.
+By default, this is an exponential backoff schedule, so that reset intervals double with each iteration, capped at some maximum value.
+You can however provide any `Schedule` that fits your needs.

-## Features
+## Failure counting modes
-* Define which errors are to be considered a failure for the CircuitBreaker to count using a partial function
-* Two tripping strategies:
+CircuitBreaker has two modes for counting failures:

+* Failure Count
-  * Simple: trip the circuit breaker when the _number_ of consecutive failing calls exceeds some threshold.
+  Trip the circuit breaker when the _number_ of consecutive failing calls exceeds some threshold.
+This is implemented in `TrippingStrategy.failureCount`
+* Failure Rate
-  * Advanced: trip when the _proportion_ of failing calls exceeds some threshold.
+  Trip when the _proportion_ of failing calls exceeds some threshold.
+The threshold and the sample period can be specified.
+You can specify a minimum call count to avoid tripping at very low call rates.
+This mode is implemented in `TrippingStrategy.failureRate`

-* Exponential backoff for resetting the circuit breaker, or whatever ZIO `Schedule` fits your needs.
-* Support for custom tripping strategies implementing the `TrippingStrategy` trait
-* Observe state changes via a callback method
+Custom tripping strategies can be implemented by extending `TrippingStrategy`.

 ## Usage example